sixarchve/qris-latency-optimizer/README.md

 Normal mode sends customer app traffic to backend port `8080`.
 Rural mode sends traffic through Toxiproxy port `8081` and recreates the customer app container with `CUSTOMER_APP_API_PORT=8081`.

+`CUSTOMER_APP_API_PORT` is used as a shell-time Compose override by the mode script.
+It does not need to be stored in `.env` for normal operation.

 For manual local customer-app testing through the proxy: